-Are you ready to start planning a vacation for later this year or 2023?
+Are you ready to start planning a vacation?
 Perhaps you’re ready to finally book that bucket-list Alaska trip or the ultimate family vacation on a Disney cruise.
 Have the recent cruises commercials showing ships with epic waterslides, upscale dining, kids club, and endless activities caught your or your kids’ eye?
 If so, you may wonder what the best cruises are out there?

 Cruises are appealing for their’ book it and forget it’ type of vacation planning.
 They allow for an all-inclusive style of vacation where you can partake in your favorite activities on the ship and off and indulge in gourmet cuisine that seems to be ever-flowing and never-ending.

 Many different types of cruises vary in cost, from European river cruises to mega-ship cruising to yacht cruising and beyond.
 Ocean and river cruises, for example, have some similarities yet lots of differences and target different ages and types of travelers.